jcchurch/APSUUnityCamp/Scripts/BlockSlider/README.md

 - Add a Rigidbody to the Player
     - Under the Constraints, "Freeze Rotation" for X, Y, and Z.
 - Once finished, make the Camera a Child of the Player object.

-## Create a "You Win!"
-Screen

-- UI Text
-- Position (0, 0, 0)
-- Width: 500
-- Height: 200
-- Text: "You Win!"
-- Color: Black
-- Font Size: 100
-- Once finished: Turn the YouWin UI element off so that it is hidden.

 ## Add a Script to the Player